Road Occupation Permit

 How long does an application take to approve?

-The application will be assessed in 2 business days.
+The application will be assessed upon receipt by Council's Asset Protection Officer.
 The Applicant will receive an email once the ROP has been approved.
 The ROP is valid for 180 calendar days from the date of issue.

 Is an inspection required?